 Having a clear idea of what it is you want to transmit in the interview and what it is you hope to discover about the applicant helps in selection.
 Jumping right into an interview blind is never a good idea, especially if you plan to secure top talent.

 Do you know what kind of questions should be asked or avoided?
 As an HR admin, how exactly do you prepare for an interview?
 Is there anything else involved other than asking questions?
-If these are some of the questions floating in your head, then you’ll want to take a look at the tips we’re about to share that’ll help guide you in conducting an interview.
+We’ll answer these questions and help you avoid the most common hiring mistakes in this useful guide for conducting an interview.

 What to Know Before Conducting an Interview

 Remember, you are interviewing the candidate, which means they are going to expect you to appear confident in your role.
-If you’re feeling stressed, it may also set them off too, which could lead to an inaccurate assessment.
-On that note, it’s a good idea to provide the candidate with some prep ahead of time; this will not only help them but offers you the opportunity to view the candidate in the most natural way.
+If you’re feeling stressed, they will probably mirror that back to you.
+It’s up to you to create a relaxed atmosphere so that you can interact with the candidate in the most natural way.

-If a candidate doesn’t have a chance to prepare, their nerves can get the best of them, making them behave in ways that perhaps are out of character, or which may hold them back from showing their best qualities.
+Give your candidates a chance to show off their best qualities.
 In other words, it’s difficult to perform well under a significant amount of stress.
 Make sure you have informed the candidate of how they can prepare, in advance of the interview so they know what to expect.
 Providing applicants with interview guidelines (ie. how to dress), helps them feel more comfortable so they can show up in their best light.

 Prepare role-specific questions

-Even if you’re a veteran to interviewing candidates, it’s still a good idea to make sure you’re following the right process.
-If you are unsure of what the entire hiring process entails, you candownload our free hiring checklist, before starting the process of recruitment.
+Even if you’re a veteran of interviewing candidates, it’s still a good idea to make sure you’re following the right process.
+If you are unsure of what the entire hiring process entails, you candownload our free hiring process checklist, before starting the process of recruitment.